 See the EDC web site ( http://www.inf.aber.ac.uk/collections/edc.asp) for details of more Europe-related publications and Internet sites.

 These publications are divided into two types: the Documents series and Sales series.
 Documentary material is directly concerned with the proceedings of the main bodies of the U. N., such as the General Assembly and the Security Council.
 The Library holds:

-- General Assembly from 1947- held on level F
+- General Assembly from 1947- held in the External Store

-- Security Council from 1947- held on Level F
+- Security Council from 1947- held in the External Store

-- Economic and Social Council from 1947- held on Level F
+- Economic and Social Council from 1947- held in the External Store

 The easiest approach to important U.N. documents is via the U.N.
 Yearbook (DIP JX1977.A1.Y3) or United Nations at http://www.un.org/